IP Guidance

 The IP High Court is an appellate court which examines whether there are any errors in the JPO decision.
 Accordingly, an appeal with a claim amendment or introduction of substantive new prior art at the IP High Court is not permitted.

-Comparison between the opposition system and invalidation system
+Comparison of opposition and invalidation procedures

 Patent Opposition Patent Invalidation